 - Meet with the preceptor daily to discuss current topics, projects, and personal progress through rotation.

-- Participate in meetings occuring during the rotation that involve hospital informatics.
+- Participate in meetings occurring during the rotation that involve hospital informatics.

 Ira Kurland, B.S.
 Pharm